ikramdeveloper/projects/aiseo/README.md

 # Aiseo - Online Converter

-A free video converter using Flask and FFmpeg, enabling users to convert videos into various formats effortlessly.
+A free video converter using NextJS, FastApi and FFmpeg, enabling users to convert videos into various formats effortlessly.

 ![aiseo-mockup2](https://github.com/user-attachments/assets/5e7fa3b0-d565-4860-89aa-81019922bb25)

 ## Features

-- Developed a free video converter using Flask and FFmpeg, enabling users to convert videos into various formats effortlessly.
+- Developed a free video converter using FastApi and FFmpeg, enabling users to convert videos into various formats effortlessly.

 - Built a YouTube transcript generator leveraging FFmpeg and OpenAI APIs to deliver accurate transcriptions from video content.